Bill Evans Trio

 March 19th, 1965

-On the all-too-rare occasions when jazz gets an outing on television, many viewers make inevitable, and often unfavourable, comparisons with ‘Jazz 625′.
-A well-informed presenter, a superb sound balance and an uncluttered approach to camera work and direction all combined to set a gold standard in the televisual representation of jazz.
-It was also in the right place at the right time.
-The end of the long-standing deadlock between the Musicians’ Union and the American Federation of Musicians meant that big names from the US were coming over to Britain for the first time since the 1930’s.
+Whenever jazz graces the television screen, inevitable and often unfavorable comparisons arise with the legendary ‘Jazz 625′.
+A well-informed presenter, impeccable sound balance, and a clean and uncluttered approach to camera work and direction seamlessly combined to establish a gold standard in the visual portrayal of jazz.
+Moreover, the timing couldn’t have been more perfect.
+The resolution of the prolonged standoff between the Musicians’ Union and the American Federation of Musicians opened the door for prominent American artists to visit Britain for the first time since the 1930s.

 Bill Evans – Piano